jazzband/django-analytical/docs/services/spring_metrics.rst

 Spring Metrics -- conversion tracking
 =====================================

-`Spring Metrics`_ is a convesions analysis tool.
+`Spring Metrics`_ is a conversions analysis tool.
 It shows you the top converting sources, search keywords and landing pages.
 The real-time dashboard shows you how customers interact with your website and how to increase conversion.